Bylaws of the Libertarian Party of Connecticut (PDF)

-1. Reading or Distribution of Approved Minutes of Previous Convention
+Reading or Distribution of Approved Minutes of the Previous Convention

-3. Determination of the number of seats on the State Central Committee to be filled.
+Determination of the number of At-Large seats on the State Central Committee to be filled.

-4. Selection of State Central Committee members.
-5. Selection of Judicial Committee members (2 for a 3 year term plus any vacancies to be filled).
+Selection of Judicial Committee members (three for a four-year term plus any vacancies to be filled).

 Section 3 Delegates